Free Domestic Standard Shipping for orders of $95 or more.

 The first book to examine the role of unconventional tools in contemporary painting is required reading for anyone interested in painting’s recent past and future.

 Painting, often regarded as the oldest of art forms, has been repeatedly declared “dead.”
-In this unique exploration such notions are thoroughly dismantled, as technical art historian Pia Gottschaller demonstrates how painters radically reimagined the medium in the years following World War II.
-No longer content to limit themselves to the paintbrush in their search for new types of expression, artists began to experiment with new methods, employing found, fabricated, and repurposed objects—as varied as an Afro comb, the human body, and a robotic airbrush—to create paintings unlike any seen before, revolutionizing the course of art history.
+In this original and compelling study, technical art historian Pia Gottschaller thoroughly dismantles that notion, revealing how painters radically reimagined the medium in the years following World War II.
+No longer confined to the paintbrush, artists began to experiment with new methods, employing found, fabricated, and repurposed objects—as varied as an Afro comb, the human body, and a robotic airbrush—to create paintings unlike any seen before, revolutionizing the course of art history.

 Pia Gottschaller is an expert in the technical art history of modern and contemporary art.
-She is senior lecturer in the Department of Conservation and Technology at the Courtauld Institute of Art in London and the author of Lucio Fontana (Getty, 2012).
+She is a reader at the Courtauld Institute of Art and the author of Lucio Fontana (Getty, 2012).

 408 pages